The Total Guide to Company Formation in Japan for 2023

-The paperwork and procedures for company formation in Japan can take 2 to 3 weeks—but much longer if you make mistakes on various applications and need to file do-overs.
+The paperwork and procedures for company formation in Japan can take 2 to 3 weeks.

 Meticulous preparation is critical in minimizing errors and ensuring you come through with your sanity intact.

-Here are 4 decisions to make pre-paperwork, 9 steps to complete your journey, and 5 common mistakes to avoid, and a round-up of frequently asked questions regarding company registration in Japan.
+Here are the decisions to make pre-paperwork and a step-by-step company incorporation in Japan guide, including overall costs to expect, common mistakes to avoid, and a round-up of frequently asked questions regarding company registration in Japan.

 Before starting any paperwork, you must make the following decisions regarding your company.
 These decisions will come up during the paperwork process, so prepare yourself and your partners.

 If you are bringing your company to Japan, you have a few options.
 You could open a branch office or establish a subsidiary company—a stock company, Kabushiki-Kaisha (KK), or a limited liability company, Godo-Kaisha (GK).

 Branch office.
 Branch offices allow you to buy and sell goods under the company's head office's governance.
 Because branch offices have limited decision-making power, they are not required to have corporate status and thus are easy to set up.

 Kabushiki-Kaisha (KK).
 A KK is a corporation with stock options, allowing you to raise capital as needed and investors to receive dividends.
 A KK is the most well-established company type in Japan but has the highest number of starting procedures.

 Godo-Kaisha (GK).
 A newly developed limited liability company type with fewer requirements than a KK, GKs are an option for those who wish to operate on a smaller scale and aren't interested in selling company stocks.

 When filing paperwork for your company, you will need to list your company's name.
 Regulations surrounding your company's name include the following: